 - You must file suit to enforce your bond claim within one (1) year of filing it.

 If you work in Vermont, it is necessary that you familiarize yourself with the lien laws listed above.
 To protect your payment, you must follow them as closely as possible.
-If you want to get your hands on Vermont’s lien and bond forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your construction lien or bond claims, and do it the right way, contact an experienced Vermont lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 To protect your people, you need to ensure your income.
 Make it happen and file your liens the right way.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,